Work With Us

 Hours per week: avg.
 30 (varying week to week based on bookings)

 Our assistant managers play a vital role in keeping groups happy on the land, in our handmade buildings, and in any weather.
-Tasks include making fires, cleaning and tidying communal spaces, assisting our chef, preparing dining hall for meals, setting up for special events, welcoming and hosting groups, and being a responsible and welcoming presence to everyone who comes.
+Tasks include welcoming guests, helping with all aspects of meals, making fires, cleaning and tidying communal spaces, setting up for special events, welcoming and hosting groups, and being a responsible and welcoming presence to everyone who comes.

 Farm Field Crew (3)